PiotrJander/chess/README.md

 ## UPDATE: running front end with Docker

+### Linux, Mac, Windows 10 Pro

 1. Install `Docker` if using Linux.
 Or `Docker for Mac`.
+Or `Docker for Windows` if using Windows 10 Pro.
+2. Run Docker
+3. Do `./gradlew distDocker` to make the Docker image for the server.
+Running this for the first time will take a while, as images need to be downloaded.
+4. Do `docker-compose up`.
+Your UI should run on `localhost:3000`.
+The server will run on port `9090`.

+### Windows 10 Home or older Windows: Docker Toolbox

+I could tell you how to do it, but better use Linux instead – bum

+1. ~~Install `Docker` if using Linux.
+Or `Docker for Mac`.
 Or `Docker for Windows` if using Windows 10 other than Home.
     Or `Docker Toolbox` if using Windows 10 Home or older Windows.
 2. Run Docker
 3. Do `./gradlew distDocker` to make the Docker image for the server.
 4. If using `Docker Toolbox`, set an environment variable: in Bash `export SERVER=$(docker-machine ip)`, on Windows something like `SET SERVER=value of docker-machine ip`
 5. Do `docker-compose up`.
 Your UI should run on `localhost:3000`, or if using `Docker Toolbox`, on the port 3000 of your `docker-machine ip`.
-The server will run on port `9090`.
+The server will run on port `9090`.~~

 To reload changes in the server